electron-userland/electron-windows-store/README.md

 Electron-Windows-Store: A CLI that takes the packaged output of your Electron app, then converts it into an AppX package.
 Once Windows Codename Redstone (also known as the "Windows Anniversary Update") is released, you will be able to submit your AppX packages to the Windows Store. :package: Users will also be able to just double-click your `.appx` to automatically install it.

+> :warning: If you want to submit your package to the Windows Store, please sign up [for the Desktop Bridge Program](https://developer.microsoft.com/de-de/windows/projects/campaigns/desktop-bridge).
+Microsoft will currently not accept your packages if you have not done so.

 ![](https://cloud.githubusercontent.com/assets/1426799/15042115/3471f6a0-12b9-11e6-91b4-80f25ec1d0b8.jpg)

 To install this command line tool, get it directly from npm: